Hephzibah09/alx-system_engineering-devops/0x02-shell_redirections/README.md

-19-AZ - takes input from standard input and replaces "A" with "Z" and "c" with "e" 20-hiago - delete C and c from any word in standatd input 21-reverse - displays a line  in a file in reverse or input from standard input
+19-AZ - takes input from standard input and replaces "A" with "Z" and "c" with "e" 20-hiago - delete C and c from any word in standatd input 21-reverse - displays a line  in a file in reverse or input from standard input 22-users_and_homes -  displays users and homes after sorting